- Background Information

 Where a claim is determined as vexatious or made without reasonable cause, the staff member who raised the complaint will receive written notification of the determination which will include reasons as to why the complaint was deemed as vexatious and/or reasonable cause.

 Where the attempt to informally resolve the matter fails or is not appropriate, staff should discuss the matter with the next most senior University officer.
-At this stage, the staff member must report their attempt to resolve their issue to Human Resources via Service Central and notify the ER Staff Support Officer, who will contact them in relation to their grievance.
+At this stage, the staff member must report their attempt to resolve their issue to email@example.com and a member of Human Resources will contact them in relation to their grievance.

 6.2 In the case of all bullying complaints, the University will review the allegations and respond to the staff member who raised the complaint.